nus-cs2103-AY2122S1/tp/docs/team/over-fitted.md

       underlying person, facilitating linear workflow of enforcement mode.
     * Highlight: This attribute was the first to implement modification of person attribute without the use of EditCommand in order to restrict unnecessary modification access to accommodate its frequent use.

-* **New Feature**: Added the ability to create a new session for the current work day under enforcement mode
-    * What it does: Automatically resets the call status of all persons under SHN while not modifying failed call count.
-    * Justification: At the beginning of the enforcement session, this function saves the user the hassle of manually setting all persons to not called through a batch update.

-* **New Feature**: Added the ability to switch back to enforcement mode from other views.
-    * What it does: Adds a command that allows users to retrieve the ongoing session by recreating the schedule based on who has yet to be called
-    * Justification: Users may require other views such as find in the midst of an enforcement session, but wish to return to their ongoing enforcement session after without losing track of the progress made for the session.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=over-fitted&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=zoom&tabAuthor=over-fitted&tabRepo=AY2122S1-CS2103-W14-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&zA=over-fitted&zR=AY2122S1-CS2103-W14-2%2Ftp%5Bmaster%5D&zACS=222.8&zS=2021-09-17&zFS=over-fitted&zU=2021-11-07&zMG=false&zFTF=commit&zFGS=groupByRepos&zFR=false)